This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 - Any team using a player who is ineligible shall forfeit all games in which a violation occurred.

-Recreational Sports and Fitness Services is driven by PARTICIPATION and NOT winning.
-Thus our roster addition procedure is put in place to encourage your opportunities to play.
-To add players to a roster, participants must sign in with their MSU issued Student/Faculty ID Card to the IM Supervisor before the game/match has begun.
+Recreational Sports and Fitness Services is driven by participation and not winning.
+Thus, our roster addition procedure is put in place to encourage your opportunities to play.
+To add players to a roster, participants must be added to the IM Leagues roster before the game/match has begun.
 Unless otherwise noted, a team’s maximum roster size will be unlimited for all sports.

-Players cannot be added to your roster after your last regular season game, as all eligible players for playoffs must participate in at least one regular season game, unless specified otherwise at the managers meeting.
+Players cannot be added to your roster after your last regular season game, as all eligible players for playoffs must participate in at least one regular season game.
+Exception: in ice hockey, players must play two regular season games to be eligible in the playoffs.

 The decision of an official or intramural staff member to eject a player or spectator for any unsportsmanlike conduct (be it verbal or physical) will be firmly upheld by the Recreational Sports and Fitness Services Department.